-Course Description: This section is designed for the developing fitness Student and will provide opportunities for the Student to improve their personal fitness and concept knowledge.
+Course Description: This section is designed for the developing fitness Student and will provide opportunities for the student to improve their personal fitness and concept knowledge.
 This section will utilize Group Activity Labs to support functional fitness improvement.
-The Student will explore ways to design, and adjust a fitness plan tailored to meet their goals.
-The Student will demonstrate the ability to use Goal-Setting Skills to aid in enhancing personal fitness, and complete a Life Skills Unit.
-The Student will be encouraged to achieve an improved level of fitness while demonstrating knowledge of fitness concepts and principles.
-The Student will complete and reflect on district-approved fitness assessments for completion of the class.
+The student will explore ways to design and adjust a fitness plan tailored to meet their goals.
+The student will demonstrate the ability to use goalsetting skills to aid in enhancing personal fitness and complete a Life Skills Unit.
+The student will be encouraged to achieve an improved level of fitness while demonstrating knowledge of fitness concepts and principles.
+The student will complete and reflect on district-approved fitness assessments for completion of the class.
+CPR training is included in this course.